Shareholder Fights: The Power of the Courts to Resolve

 Lawsuit(s)by the Appointment of a Receiver, Fiscal Agent, and Professional Director(s)

-Often times shareholders are conflicted about bringing a lawsuit when things start going badly, often debating if the uncertainty and cost of a lawsuit is worth the potential benefits.
-It is crucial therefore to know what remedies are available to you BEFORE you go to court.
-Always consult a knowledgeable Shareholder Law attorney before filing a lawsuit to ensure you fully understand the possible implications.
+Oftentimes, shareholders are conflicted about bringing a lawsuit when things within the corporation start going badly, often debating if the uncertainty and cost of litigation is worth the potential benefit(s).
+It is important that BEFORE you go to court, you have made an informed decision.
+I encourage you to consult a knowledgeable Shareholder Law attorney to help you navigate your options.

-New Jersey has Minority Shareholder laws that protect the rights of minority shareholders in a closely held corporation.
+New Jersey has strong Minority Shareholder laws that protect the rights of minority shareholders in a closely held corporation.
 The laws apply to corporations with 25 or fewer shareholders.
-These laws state that any oppressed minority shareholder has the right to file a lawsuit against the majority shareholder(s) for oppression and other causes.
-Depending on the claims against management including corporate operations, a court may order interim remedies to govern the corporation pending a final judgment should the court find that the majority shareholder(s) are guilty of misconduct.
-That’s what I will discuss now, judicial remedies during corporate litigation.
+These laws state that any oppressed minority shareholder has the right to file a lawsuit against the majority shareholder(s) for oppression and other causes of action.
+Depending on the claims against management, a court may order interim remedies to govern the corporation pending a final judgment if it finds that the majority shareholder(s) have engaged in misconduct.
+That’s what I will discuss now: judicial remedies during corporate litigation over claimed majority shareholder misconduct.

-There are numerous remedies that may be fashioned by the Courts in shareholder rights cases.
-Some of the most common remedies are the appointment of a receiver, provisional director, or custodian to run the daily affairs of the corporation while the dispute is settled.
-Sometimes, the court will order that one or more shareholders’ stock be sold as a means of resolving the dispute.
+There are numerous remedies that the Courts can fashion in shareholder rights cases.
+Some of the most common remedies are the appointment of a receiver, a provisional director, or a custodian to run the corporation’s daily affairs while the dispute is settled.
+Sometimes, the court will order that one or more shareholders’ stock be sold to resolve the dispute.
 One of the more significant remedies is dissolving the corporation.
-Courts will typically only order this remedy if the corporation has irreparably been harmed, is likely to go out of business, or has committed fraud against shareholders, creditors, or the public.
+Courts will typically only order this remedy if the corporation has been irreparably harmed, is likely to go out of business, or has committed fraud against shareholders, creditors, or the public.

 Depending on the circumstances, courts may elect to apply a “marketability” or “minority interest” discount to the stock valuation.
-A marketability discount considers that there is likely to be a small pool of potential purchasers for these shares and finding a neutral outside buyer is often difficult.
-A minority interest discount is applied when the Court determines that the value of the minority(s) shares should be adjusted based because outsider buyers are less inclined to buy a minority stake in the corporation.
+A marketability discount assumes that there is a small pool of potential purchasers for these shares and that finding a neutral outside buyer is often difficult.
+A minority interest discount is sometimes disregarded because the Court determines that the value of the minority(s) shares should not be adjusted because outsider buyers are less inclined to buy a minority stake in the corporation and this unfairly produces the value of the minority shareholders interest.

 NJ COURTS: PROTECTORS OF SHAREHOLDERS DURING TIMES OF CONTROVERSY